echenley/react-news/README.md

         ".write": "(auth != null && !data.exists()) || data.child('creatorUID').val() === auth.uid",

-        // We want to make sure that all 5 fields are present before saving a new post ".validate": "newData.hasChildren(['title','url','creator','creatorUID', 'time'])",
+        // We want to make sure that all 5 fields are present before saving a new post ".validate": "newData.hasChildren(['title', 'url', 'creator', 'creatorUID', 'time'])",

-        // title must be a string with length>0 "title": {
+        // title must be a string with length > 0 "title": {
           ".validate": "newData.isString() && newData.val().length > 0"
         },